 While the prisoning of offenders is the common way of punishing convicts, there are negative sides to it.
 Some perpetrators will become aggressive when undergoing punishment such as imprisonment.
 In viewing such offenders, it becomes important to understand the psychology of the culprit to provide a more rehabilitative experience to reduce the occurrence of crimes in the future by the same offender.
 Perpetrators who undergo mental health issues in prisons should also be considered for psychotherapy sessions.
-The lack of forensic psychologists in India has to lead to the absence of such reforming methods.
+The lack of forensic psychologists in India has led to the absence of such reforming methods.

 Scope of Forensic Psychologists in India

 India is yet to recognize the importance of forensic psychology in criminal justice settings.
 There is a meager amount of scope for a forensic psychologist in India.
 Most people with clinical psychology education are preferred for the mentioned role in India.
 In countries like the UK and the USA where forensic psychology has a prominent role in the criminal justice system, job prospects will be higher.
-In India, awareness of this subject is slowing expanding which could increase job opportunities to individuals in the near future.
+In India, awareness of this subject is slowly expanding which could increase job opportunities for individuals in the near future.

 In the current setting of India, the evidence provided by forensic psychology is just corroboratory in nature.
 Though the need is vast for the criminal justice system, we see a lack in this area academically and professionally.
-Recently our Minister of Home Affairs, Amit Shah called for setting up of National Police University and Forensic Science University, with affiliated colleges in every state.
+Recently our Minister of Home Affairs, Amit Shah called for the setting up of the National Police University and Forensic Science University, with affiliated colleges in every state.
 So, a person who is interested and looking for a career in criminal psychology can find a number of good options for their career.
 It is hence suggested for an increase in the number of working professionals and research studies in this subject.